-In accordance with Article 6.11.1.1, transverse bending stress due to cross-section distortion shall be considered at the strength limit state.
-The transverse bending stresses due to factored loads shall not exceed 20.0 ksi at the strength limit state.
+In accordance with Article 6.11.1.1, transverse bending stress due to cross-section distortion are to be considered at the strength limit state.
+The transverse bending stresses due to factored loads are not to exceed 20.0 ksi at the strength limit state.
 Longitudinal warping stresses due to cross-section distortion may be ignored at the strength limit state.